-In honor of my mother on Mother’s Day I am re-posting a blog I wrote for her birthday last year.
-I like this post because of the pictures that show the love they had for each other and the words portraying what wonderful parents they were.
+This week I am sharing stories about people who had a major impact on my life.
+I like this post because of the pictures that show the love my parents had for each other and the words portraying what wonderful parents they were.

-I wrote this 16 years ago (2000) on their 50th wedding anniversary.
+I wrote this in 2000 on my parents 50th wedding anniversary.
 Since that time, Daddy lived four more years with declining mental acuity due to vascular dementia and a stroke, which mercifully ended that decline.

 Dear Moma and Daddy,

 This is a very special day for all of us.
 You have been married fifty years.
-A feat not everyone can achieve.
+A feat not everyone has achieved.
 It takes a lot of love to make a marriage work and last that long.
 We, your four children and their families, want to honor you and this wonderful accomplishment by reminiscing and sharing what you mean to us.

 We were given examples of the love by your marriage, by your care for us, by your teachings of sharing and relating to others and from your supporting our participation in family gatherings, church activities, and other community related activities.